Huy Nguyen Trieu: Making Sense of AI Adoption in Finance

 It is making sense of them.

-At the Global AI Governance and Innovation Showcase, Huy Nguyen Trieu shared the thinking behind structuring AI adoption in financial services through the AI in Finance Observatory.
+At the Global AI Governance and Innovation Showcase, Huy Nguyen Trieu shared the thinking behind the AI in Finance Observatory, highlighting the need to structure how the industry understands AI adoption in practice.

 The Problem With “Using AI”